 Before we go on to talk about the many amazing living room ideas going on in this space, can we just appreciate the artful layering in this living room?
 That's how it's done, people!

-Along with the masterful layering that adds so much cosiness to this small living room, the mural also works towards adding texture.
+Along with the masterful layering that adds so much coziness to this small living room, the mural also works towards adding texture.
 Murals are also a fab option if you are decorating a rented home, because you can choose to hang a mural rather than paste it permanently to your wall.
 The use of a mural also expands the space as it stops an expanse of white wall making the room feel boxy.

-21. Create interest with a feature wall or mural
+29. Create interest with a feature wall or mural

 One up from wallpaper, a mural will create even more of a feature wall.
 Yes we know, murals don't always get the best rap but you can find some really cool ones that will add style to your room rather than a wall of snowy mountains or a New York skyline.
-Check out Sandberg for some gorgeous options.

 Choosing the best living room window dressing can be tricky, because you want both the softness of curtains and the privacy of blinds – especially if your living room is at the front of the house.
 We have found what works best is a combination of the two.
 Layering a curtain over a blind.
 We have a whole guide on choosing living room curtains so if you want more advice be sure to check that out.